EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 5. Measure Performance : To measure our prediction model's performance, some metrics are needed.
 I chose RMSE for measuring my regression model's performance.
 To use that, I imported mean_squared_error from sckit learn and gave train data label and the prediction result from step 4 as function arguments.
 And then applied numpy's square root function to get RMSE.

-6. Compare with test data set : After prediction and measurement with test data, to see the performance of my prediction model on unseen data, I performed prediction and measurement (wth RMSE) again on test data set.
-If the RMSE of train set is far lower than that of test set, this means my model is overfit.
-My result was train RMSE:  and test RMSE: which means the overfit was found in my model.
+6. Compare with test data set : After prediction and measurement with train data, to see the performance of my prediction model on unseen data, I performed prediction and measurement (wth RMSE) again on test data set.
+If the RMSE of train set is far lower than that of test set, this means overfitting happens.
+My result was train RMSE: 0.0593 and test RMSE: 0.0608, nearly same two numbers, which means overfitting did not happen in my linear regression model.

 7. Benchmark : To benchmark, I tried some other regression algorithms including Decision Tree, Random Forest.
-Also, for wider benchmarking I tried some classification algorithms including
-KNN, Gaussian Naive Bayes, Decision Tree Classifier, Random Forest Classifier and Logistic Regression.
+Also, for wider benchmarking I tried some classification algorithms including KNN, Gaussian Naive Bayes, Decision Tree Classifier, Random Forest Classifier and Logistic Regression.
 To use these classification algorithms I needed to define binary classification label.
 I divided the target variable - Chance of Admit - into two classes, 1 and 0.
 When the Chance of Admit is greater than or equal to 80%, the data instance is labelled with '1' and another case(Chance of Admit is less than 80%) is labelled with '0'.
 For metric I used Sckit learn's score method(the mean accuracy on the given test data and labels) as well as f1 Score(weighted average of the precision and recall)

 8. Benchmark Results :
 * Regression Algorithms Benchmark Results
-Linear Regression: RMSE(train)- , RMSE(test)-
-Decision Tree: RMSE(train)- , RMSE(test)-
-Random Forest: RMSE(train)- , RMSE(test)-
+[Linear Regression] RMSE(train): 0.0593 , RMSE(test): 0.0608
+[Decision Tree] RMSE(train): 1.6653e-17, RMSE(test): 0.0929
+[Random Forest] RMSE(train): 0.0250, RMSE(test): 0.06516

 * Classification Algorithms Benchmark Results
 KNN: score- , f1 Score-